Born: November 2, 1967 Primary Instrument: Vocalist

 Grammy winner Kurt Elling is among the world's foremost jazz vocalists.
-He has won every DownBeat Critics Poll for the last thirteen years and has been named Male Singer of the Year by the Jazz Journalists Association eight times in that same span.
-Every one of Elling's nine albums has been nominated for a Grammy.
+He has won every DownBeat Critics Poll for the last fourteen years and has been named Male Singer of the Year by the Jazz Journalists Association eight times in that same span.
+Every one of Elling's ten albums has been nominated for a Grammy.

 Elling's rich baritone spans four octaves and features both astonishing technical mastery and emotional depth.
 His repertoire includes original compositions and modern interpretations of standards, all of which are springboards for inspired improvisation, scatting, spoken word, and poetry.